Harry Watson (ice hockey, born 1898)

-Harold Ellis "Moose" Watson (July 14, 1898 — September 11, 1957) was a Canadian amateur ice hockey player.
+Harry Ellis Watson (July 14, 1898 — September 11, 1957) was a Canadian amateur ice hockey player.
 He was a member of the Toronto Granites team that won a gold medal for Canada in ice hockey at the 1924 Winter Olympics.
 He was posthumously inducted into the Hockey Hall of Fame in 1962, and into the IIHF Hall of Fame in 1998.

 Early years

-Born in St. John's, Newfoundland, Watson also lived in England and Winnipeg, Manitoba before moving to Toronto at the age of 15.
-He played for St. Andrews College and was a first team all-star in 1915.
-Watson played for the Toronto Aura Lee before serving in the Canadian military during World War I.
+Born Henry Ellis Watson in Harbour Grace, Newfoundland, he was known as 'Harry' from as early as 1915, and is only recorded as Henry in official documents.
+He lived in Winnipeg, Manitoba before moving to Toronto at the age of 16.
+Watson was educated in Winnipeg and at St. Andrews College from January 1915 to June 1916, where he was nicknamed 'Squirt'.
+He played in the College 1st Hockey and 1st football teams, and became the first team all-star in 1915.
+Between 1915 and 1917, Watson also played for the Toronto Aura Lee ice hockey team before joining the Royal Flying Corps in Toronto in March 1917.

 Royal Flying Corps

-He enlisted in the Royal Flying Corps in 1917 and served in the First World War, becoming a fighter ace.
+Watson sailed for England in July 1917 and, following flying training, was posted to No. 41 Squadron Royal Flying Corps in November.
+He served with the unit until July 1918, in that time claiming six victories and becoming a fighter ace.
 He flew a Royal Aircraft Factory SE.5a to victory over an Albatros D.V on 25 January 1918, sharing the win with fellow Canadian Frank H. Taylor.
-By the time he scored his sixth and final win on 4 July, he had destroyed another enemy plane and sent four more down out of control.
+By the time he scored his sixth and final victory on 4 July, he had destroyed another enemy plane and sent four more down out of control.
+After being rested, he was repatriated to Canada in January 1919.